-The iSchool's location near Washington, DC, the information capital of the world, offers unparalleled opportunities for students to pursue research and employment opportunities.
+The iSchool's location near Washington, DC, offers unparalleled opportunities for students to pursue research and employment opportunities.
 Students have opportunities to work on research projects that lead to published papers, as well as benefit from one-on-one mentoring relationships with faculty members.
 Graduates of the program have accepted positions at leading universities and research institutions around the world.